sqlhabit/sql_schema_visualizer/CONTRIBUTING.md

 ## Pull Requests

-Before submitting a substantial PR, please, open a [new issue](https://github.com/sqlhabit/sql_schema_visualizer/issues/new/choose) and let's discuss and plan it first. :pray:
+Before submitting a substantial PR, please, open a [new issue](https://github.com/sqlhabit/sql_schema_visualizer/issues/new/choose).
+Let's discuss and plan it first. :pray:

-Anatomy of a great PR:
+### :mag: Anatomy of a great PR

 1. Use a meaningful commit name.
 2. Add a detailed PR description.